johnbaldwin19550/code-spacer/README.md

 # code-spacer
-A simple HTML/JavaScript-based utility for automatically indenting source code with curly braces
+A simple HTML/JavaScript-based utility for automatically indenting source code with curly braces.